Automated Ingestion & Batch Scanning Workflows: Production Architectures for Digital Preservation

 return False

-manifest_data = {"batch_id": self.batch_id, "files": []}
+manifest_data: Dict[str, object] = {"batch_id": self.batch_id, "files": []}

 success = True

-for root, _, files in os.walk(self.staging_dir):
+for root, _, filenames in os.walk(self.staging_dir):

-for filename in sorted(files):
+for filename in sorted(filenames):

 file_path = Path(root) / filename